Terrenteller/Valheim-Plugins/README.md

 ### Custom Slot Item Lib | [Settings](CustomSlotItemLib/CustomSlotItemLib.cs)

-Allows items to be equipped in custom slots defined by other plugins or a configuration value.
+Allows items to be equipped in custom slots defined.

 This is an update and drop-in replacement of [CustomSlotItemLib](https://thunderstore.io/c/valheim/p/nearbear/CustomSlotItemLib/) originally written by [nearbear](https://github.com/nearbear/ValheimBepinexMods/tree/main/CustomSlotItemLib).
 It was broken by an unknown game update and appears to be abandoned.
 More information can be found in the original [README](https://github.com/nearbear/ValheimBepinexMods/blob/main/CustomSlotItemLib/Package/README.md).